My ex won't let me see my child

 • Parenting arrangements can be formalised through court orders or written agreements

-• Breaching parenting orders is a serious matter with potential legal consequences
+• Breaching parenting orders is generally treated as a serious matter that may relate to potential legal consequences

 • Access disputes may require mediation, negotiation, or court intervention